-The Council expects to maintain average investment balances of £12m.
-The Council will continue to invest these in accordance with the Council's investment polices' and prevailing legislations and regulations.
+The Council expects to maintain average investment balances of £11m, subject to other service commitments meaning a fall in available cash to invest.
+The Council will continue to invest these balances in accordance with the Council's investment policies and prevailing legislation and regulations.